By Kirby Fields

 I hadn’t known that.

-“Listen,” I say, “thanks for the drink and I appreciate you acting like you care about my family and all but can’t we just get on with what you called me here for in the in the first place?
+“Listen,” I say, “thanks for the drink and I appreciate you acting like you care about my family and all but can’t we just get on with what you called me here for in the first place?
 I’d like to get this over with.”

 Mrs. Rhodes and Susan exchange a glance.
 Susan pushes away her drink.